pkgdown/extra-header.html

 lang

 a language in which month names are written, if included in x.
-Use "amh" for month names written in Amharic alphabets, "lat" for Amharic month names written in Latin alphabets, and "en" for English month names.
+Use "lat" for Amharic month names written in Latin alphabets, "amh" for month names written in Amharic alphabets, and "en" for English month names.

 Value